kstenerud/streamux/README.md

 * Peer B: message ID 0
 * Peer A: initiator reject

 In this example, Peer A is once again slow to respond, and Peer B once again goes ahead with messaging, but it turns out that Peer A eventually rejects the initiator message.
-Message 0 never gets processed or responded to by Peer A because the session is dead.
+Message 0 never gets processed or replied to by Peer A because the session is dead.
 The peers must now disconnect.